Part One: The Beginning

 Fear can sometimes wear you out, make you threadbare, a shell of nerves leaving only the slightest trace of you behind.
 I had to get out of that bed!
 Then I remembered, the crucifix!
 My hand still lay underneath the pillow, but it was empty!
 I slowly moved my wrist around to find it, minimizing as best I could the sound and vibrations caused, but it could not be found.
 I had either knocked it off of the top bunk, or it had…I could not even bear to think of it, been taken from my hand.

 Without the crucifix, I lost any sense of hope.
 Even at such a young age, you can be acutely aware of what death is, and intensely frightened of it.
 I knew I was going to die in that bed if I lay there, dormant, passive, doing nothing.
 I had to leave that room behind, but how?
 Should I leap from the bed and hope that I make it to the door?
 What if it is faster than me?
 Or should I slowly slip out of that top bunk, hoping to not disturb my uncanny bedfellow?

 Realizing that it had not stirred when I moved, trying to find the crucifix, I began to have the strangest of thoughts.

 What if it was asleep?

 It hadn’t so much as breathed since I had woken up.
 Perhaps it was resting, believing that it had finally got me.
 That I was finally in its grasp.
-Or perhaps it was toying with me, after all it had been doing just that for countless nights, and now with me under it, pinned against my mattress with no mother to protect me, maybe it was holding off, savouring its victory until the last possible moment.
-Like a wild animal savouring its prey.
+Or perhaps it was toying with me.
+After all, it had been doing just that for countless nights, and now with me under it, pinned against my mattress with no mother to protect me, maybe it was holding off, savoring its victory until the last possible moment.
+Like a wild animal savoring its prey.